RequirementEngineering/ch-re-STDBrando/SRS.md

     5. Actions
   - The "Actions" sections features a "Edit" button that allow to modify the user data and "Delete user" to delete all user information in the system
 ##### 3.2 Functions
-Here all the descriptions of the actions that can be done in the systems are stated here.
+A general description of the system function its described here.
 * Functional requirements
 ![alt text](https://github.com/RequirementEngineering/ch-re-STDBrando/blob/master/Usecaseadmin.png "Use case actions for the administrator")
 * Administrator